Rubén Epitié

-Rubén Epitié-Dyowe Roig (born 5 February 1983), known as Epitié, is an Equatoguinean retired footballer who played as a forward.
+Rubén Epitié Dyowe Roig (born 5 February 1983) is a former professional footballer who played as a forward.
+Born in Spain, he played for the Equatorial Guinea national team.

 Club career

 Born in Manresa, Barcelona, Catalonia, Epitié spent the vast majority of his senior career in Spain, but never appeared in higher than the third division.

 He represented CE Manresa, FC Andorra, CD La Oliva, ACD San Marcial, CD Logroñés, Jerez Industrial CF, Algeciras CF, AD Mar Menor-San Javier, CF Peralada, UD Poblense, CD Binéfar, CF Vilanova (sharing teams with sibling Juan in the latter), CD Montcada, CF Igualada, UE Rubí, CE Europa and UE Castelldefels.

 International career

 As many players born in Spain, Epitié chose to represent Equatorial Guinea through ancestry – his father hailed from that country, while his mother was Spanish.
 He made his senior debut in 2006.

 Personal life

 Epitié's older brother, Juan, was also a footballer – and a forward.
 He too spent most of his professional career in Spain, and also appeared for Equatorial Guinea internationally.